netqr/FunProjects/projectileMotion/README.md

-## Calculator App ##
+## Projectile Motion Predictor ##
-This program is a simple cli app which gets two numbers and an operand to perform a desired operation.
-This is one of my first programs created in cpp.
+This program allows for input of speed, angle and y displacement and predicts the landing x displacement and time of impact into the ground.

 ## Compilation ##
-To compile input these commands in the calculator directory:
+Input the following lines into a teriminal in this directory

 	mkdir build
 	cd build
 	cmake ..
 	make

+## Running the program ##
-Now run the binary with the command:
+Simply run this line of code in the terminal in the build directory

-	./Calculator
+	./projectileMotion